Handling Single-Page Application Routing

 Configure the pipeline using these parameters:

-• Set --max-violations=0 for critical routes in CI configuration
+• Gate on zero critical violations for critical routes in CI configuration

-• Fail builds on aria-live region mismatches or missing role=main updates
+• Fail builds on missing role="main" updates after route transitions

 • Route test output to structured logs for automated threshold evaluation